Tee4tosin/day_4bootcamp/README.md

 # day_4bootcamp
-i perform data cleaning ,data entering ,data visualization using pivot table and short insight.
+i performed data cleaning ,data entering ,data visualization using pivot table and short insight.

 Analysis of the Pivot Tables:
 Total Spending by Gender